Great Famine of Estonia: Local climate impact

 According to folk stories, these stones in Palmse were gathered from the fields as a sign of gratitude to the local baron, von Pahlen, who gave out grain for the people during the time of the Great Famine.

 In the previous years of 1692 to 1694, harvests in Estonia were poor due to the shorter than normal summer growing seasons and longer winters.
 Seed stocks were reduced as a result.

 Then in the summer of 1695 excessive rain fell, falling almost constantly from June 24 to September 29.
 This excess rain destroyed crops and hay as the low-lying land was flooded.
 This resulted in a shortage of seed for the following autumn and spring sowing seasons.
 The winter of 1695-96 was extremely cold, however the early spring thaw was short lived when winter conditions returned in March 1696, delaying sowing of the little available seed until the end of May.
 Heavy rains returned in the summer wrecking the harvest, with only between a fifth and a quarter of the seed planted being harvested.
 In some areas the crop yield was a little as three percent.

 By the end of the summer in 1696 many peasants were destitute and hungry, farmhands, servants and even some members of the nobility were reduced to begging.
 By the autumn famine had taken hold and by October the death rate began to rise.
 The winter of 1696-97 was so severe that corpses could not be buried until the following spring.
 Estimatedly 70,000 people – one fifth or fourth of Estonian population died during the Great Famine.

 Regional impact

-The availability of salt, a vital ingredient for preserving meat and fish, was impacted by the colder climate.
+The availability of salt, a vital ingredient for preserving meat and fish, was affected by the colder climate.
 Portugal, the main source of salt to the Baltic region, was affected by excessive rain making salt production difficult.
 The shortage of salt meant that meat and fish produces could not be preserved, reducing stockpiles available for consumption.

 At the time Estonia and Livonia were seen as the granaries of the Swedish Empire and large quantities of grain were shipped to Sweden and Finland.
 Due to the low status these provinces held in the empire, priority was given to the fulfilment of these export quotas.
 The Government in Stockholm were slow to react to the developing famine and did not relax their policies until 1697 when it was too late.